The best contact management software makes it simple and easy to manage relationships with your customers, suppliers, and sales contacts.

 Keap is the new brand names for InfusionSoft's successful CRM, which aims to simplify the sales process through a series of clear visual representations as well as a visual builder for creating automated workflows.
 This makes it easy to connect different campaigns in different ways from a single dashboard, as well as track appointments, quotes, invoices, and payments.

-Freshsales is the sales-based CRM from the popular Freshworks stable of apps.
+Freshworks offers a sales-based CRM from the popular Freshworks stable of apps.
 It uses built-in phone and email features to find the best sales leads, engage in relevant conversations, and manage the sales pipeline better.
 It can run as a standalone platform, but it also integrates with Freshworks other products for sales, customer management, calls, and marketing, among other things.